egemenimre/opticks/docs/index.md

 # opticks: Systems Engineering Tool for Optical Systems

-Notes and models on optics system engineering.
+Models and analysis tools for optics system engineering.

 Check the [source code on GitHub](https://github.com/egemenimre/opticks).

 [Tutorials](tutorials.md) provide information on setting up basic tasks.See also [examples and how-to guides page](how_to_guides.md) for a few sample notebooks to carry out complex tasks.

 ## Requirements